rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 * `removeOSDsIfOutAndSafeToRemove`: If `true` the operator will remove the OSDs that are down and whose data has been restored to other OSDs.
 In Ceph terms, the OSDs are `out` and `safe-to-destroy` when they are removed.
 * `cleanupPolicy`: [cleanup policy settings](#cleanup-policy)
 * `security`: [security page for key management configuration](../../Storage-Configuration/Advanced/key-management-system.md)
+* `imagePullSecrets`: List of image pull secrets to apply to Ceph cluster Pods.
+Does not apply to CSI Pods.

 ### Ceph container images